 Windows App: Request E-Signatures

 Request e-signatures from the TaxDome Windows desktop app as you upload prepared documents and forms.
-Indicate where you want clients to e-sign, insert fields for the taxpayer and their spouse, add knowledge-based authentication (KBA), then turn on reminders so clients don’t forget to sign ASAP!
+Indicate where you want clients to e-sign, insert fields for the taxpayer and their spouse, and add knowledge-based authentication (KBA).
+Then turn on reminders so clients don’t forget to sign ASAP!

 Note: You must upload documents to a top-level folder with Client can view access to request e-signatures.

 - Requesting e-signatures on the TaxDome Windows app

 - Adding a firm representative's e-signature